Geometric intersections of loops on surfaces: basis

 we obtain that both of $\myd{3}$ and $\myd{5}$ are contained in $I$.
 For $i$ with $2\le i\le 2g$, the reduction

 implies that $\myd{6}$ is contained in $I$.
 Since we have that $\myd{1,j,s}c_j\in I$, and therefore $\myd{1,j,s}\in I$.
 Similarly, we can prove that $\myd{2,j,s}\in I$.

 We are going to show that any composition of two polynomials in $D$ is reduced to $0$ by $D$ itself.
 Clearly, there is not any composition of including.
 It is sufficient to consider the compositions of intersection.
 There are $64$ cases in total, which are written as (Cij), where $1\le i,j\le 8$.
-We drop the cases when the composition set is empty.
+We drop the cases when the composition sets are empty.